 Several explosions and the sound of stone breaking mercilessly were what greeted Tenten as she slowly opened her blurry eyes.
 Feeling an intense sharp pain, she winced as she gripped the sides of her head with both hands.
 She tried to ignore the pain as she squeezed her eyes shut in concentration.
 Looking at her bloodied hands, she cursed.
 She's lost quite a lot of blood.
 She looked at her surroundings.
 She tried to focus on something, anything.
 She tried to call out to Neji, Lee and Gai-sensei but even her own ears failed to hear her pleas.

 Tenten cursed again.
 If only she hadn't been caught!
-The mission was now in shambles because of her!
+The mission was now compromised because of her.
 She was nothing but excess baggage.
-If they all died here because of her she would never forgive herself.
-Trying her best to stand once again, flashes of silver came right at her.
+If they all died here because of her, she would never forgive herself.

 "Tenten!
 Get out of the way!"